dakula009/China_CoronaVirus_Data_Miner/README.md

 A sample result is also provided.

 # 武汉加油！ 中国加油！ #

+#### Update 1: Removed "Suspect" as the original data does not provide such info

 ⚠️ Disclaimer / Warning!
 This repository/project is intended for Educational/Research Purposes ONLY.